Corters22/Exoplanet_Predictions/README.md

 The most important part of machine learning is preparing the data before creating a model and training.
 If your data isn't in the correct format, the models won't work and if you have too much data, you run the risk of overtraining your model.
 Overtraining can lead to your model 'memorizing' the data as opposed to training to the level where your model will accurately predict data.

 In order to clean up the data, I dropped features (columns) that correlate with other features.
 This is done to make sure overtraining doesn't occur.
 Rows with NA values were also dropped.
 The features are then scaled and encoded.
+Using train/test split through the sklearn library, the data was split randomly into two parts, the training data and the testing data.
+The training data is then used to train each model before testing the predictions.

 ## Models